-The biggest benefit of injections is that they often allow people who are suffering from pain that interferes with their everyday lives find relief and resume their normal activities.
+The biggest benefit of injections is that they often allow people who are suffering from pain that interferes with their everyday lives to find relief and resume their normal activities.
 Because of the long-acting nature of the anti-inflammatory in the injections, this relief can last for an extended period of time and even be maintained through repeated injections.
-Pain management injections may also help people avoid the need for surgery.
+Pain management through injections may also help people avoid the need for surgery.

-The Houston Spine & Rehabilitation Centers offers pain management injections alongside our other therapies to help patients get relief from chronic pain.
+The Houston Spine & Rehabilitation Centers offer pain management injections alongside our other therapies to help patients get relief from chronic pain.
 For chiropractic care, physical therapy, and other inflammation treatment in The Woodlands, please call (281) 297-8105.

 Monday: 8:00am – 6:00pm